SnoozeTime/snoozetime.github.io/_posts/2018-11-14-ethereum-vm-2.markdown

 code compiled by solc.

 I'll try to answer those questions:
-- How are additions, multiplications and substractions implemented?
+- How are additions, multiplications and subtractions implemented?
 - How to find the compiled instructions for a block of solidity code?
-- How are IF condition implementated?
+- How are IF condition implemented?
 - Where is the smart contract data stored?

 There is a lot to cover here.
 In this post, I'll show what kind of operations are possible using the stack.
 There is a lot to cover so maybe this post will be split in two...

 ## VM specifications

-The VM is described in the yellow paper, part 9: https://ethereum.github.io/yellowpaper/paper.pdf
+The VM is described in the yellow paper, part 9: [Yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf)

 > The word size of the machine (and thus size of stack items0 is 256-bits.
 32 bytes word size is quite large.
-Yellow paper mentionned it is to facilitate the Keccak-256 hash scheme and elliptic-curve computations.
+Yellow paper mentioned it is to facilitate the Keccak-256 hash scheme and elliptic-curve computations.
 Hum.
 Let's see later if we can find out what they mean.

 > The EVM is a simple stack-based architecture.